CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: Example budgets from single-column simulations.

 \section{Example budgets from single-column simulations.}

 In order to give more insight into how the higher-order budget terms behave, Figures~(\ref{fig:RICO_budgets_rtp2})-(\ref{fig:RICO_budgets_wpthlp}) display some example budgets.
+For example, the budget of $\overline{r_t'^2}$ is the equation that governs the time rate of change of $\overline{r_t'^2}$, and it includes all processes that change the value of $\overline{r_t'^2}$.
 Simulated in these figures is the RICO case of drizzling, shallow cumulus over the Atlantic \citep{vanzanten_et_al_2011a}.
 The left-hand panel of each budget shows a LES performed using the SAM model \citep{khairoutdinov_randall_03a}.
 The right-hand panel shows output from CLUBB.
 See the figure captions for interpretation of the plots.

 The budgets shown in Figures~(\ref{fig:RICO_budgets_rtp2})-(\ref{fig:RICO_budgets_wpthlp}) show both interesting differences and interesting commonalities.
 For instance, the major sink terms differ between budgets.
 In the turbulent flux budgets, the major sink is the sum of pressure and buoyancy.
 In contrast, in the scalar variance budgets, the major sink term is the microphysical loss of cloud water through autoconversion and accretion.
 However, the budgets also have interesting similarities.
 In all four budgets, the major source term is turbulent production.
 And in all four budgets, turbulent advection is a major term: it acts to deepen the layer and hence is vital for cumulus-layer formation, growth, and maintenance.